 - Yorktown Baptist Church - drive-in services Sunday mornings at 11 a.m.

 PUBLIC PARKING & RESTROOMS

-All public parking lots are open, including Riverwalk Landing Parking Terrace, the National Park Service Beach Picnic Area, and parking lots at York Hall, County Administration/Courthouse area, and Archer Cottage (corner of Read/Water Streets).
+All public parking lots are open, including Riverwalk Landing Parking Terrace, the National Park Service Beach Picnic Area and Visitor Center lot, and parking lots at York Hall, County Administration/Courthouse area, and Archer Cottage (corner of Read/Water Streets).

 Waterfront restroom facilities are also open.
 Please practice social distancing when waiting in line.

 YORKTOWN MARKET DAYS